 All this diverts the body’s energy elsewhere.
 Leaving hair on their own time limit.

 Those suffering from hair miniaturization want to know what can be done to slow or stop it.
 The good news is that there are several treatment options available.

 Minoxidil for Hair

 There are hair loss medications such as Propecia (Finasteride), Rogaine, and Regenepure Minoxidil 5%.
-These help slow down and even reverse hair miniaturization in the early phase of hair loss.
+These help to slow down and even reverse hair miniaturization in the early phase of hair loss.
 They can also increase the volume and thickness of hair.

 Propecia stops the conversion of testosterone into DHT.
 Especially in the areas under the scalp and around hair follicles.
 The reduction in DHT can prevent miniaturization and prolong the anagen growth phase of hair.